TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

    :meth:`~object.__exit__` or :meth:`~object.__aexit__` bound method.

-   If TOS is ``NULL``, calls ``SECOND(None, None, None)``, removes the function from the stack, leaving TOS, and pushes ``None`` to the stack.
+   If TOS is ``NULL``, calls ``SECOND(None, None, None)``, removes the function kutoka the stack, leaving TOS, and pushes ``None`` to the stack.
 Otherwise calls ``SEVENTH(TOP, SECOND, THIRD)``, shifts the bottom 3 values of the stack down, replaces the empty spot with ``NULL`` and pushes TOS.
 Finally pushes the result of the call.